 |Inert tracer||GMCS||White/Blue or Dark Brown|

 |Inert observing||GMCS||Red/Blue or Grey|

 |Proof||GMCS||Small Red tip or Red band(s) on case or Red bands on projectile|

 |Drill (Ball)||GMCS/CNCS||Green (no primer)|

 Source: Antill, 2009; de Hek, 1998; ARES collection.

-ARES had the opportunity to test-fire some .280/30 cartridges from an E.M.2 last year.
-The rounds fired were all produced by Kynoch in 1949 (see above).
+ARES had the opportunity to test-fire some .280/30 cartridges from an E.M.2 in early 2017.
+The rounds fired were all produced by Kynoch in 1949 (see Figure 1.5).
 The ‘salmon pink’ tip colouration (see header image) indicates that they are Type C ball cartridges, featuring a 140 grain projectile and a GMCS case.